kd1729/multiuser_todoApp_from_scratch/README.md

 - Mark Todo as Done or not done.
 - Filter todos which are completed.
 - Filter Todos which are pending.
+- Delete the marked todos all at once.